-L to R: Kelsi Carter Troy Fair Queen 1st Alternate, Lauryn Watkins 2017 Troy Fair Queen, Megan Borek Troy Fair Queen 2nd Alternate
+L to R: Kiley Brennan Troy Fair Queen 1st Alternate, Cheyenne Bastion-Brown 2018 Troy Fair Queen, Paige McCarthy Troy Fair Queen 2nd Alternate

-Troy Fair will be holding its opening ribbon cutting ceremony on Sunday, July 22, 2018 at 7:00 PM location Pavillion in the lower meadow, Immediately following the opening ceremony, we will be hosting the annual Troy Fair Queen Pageant.
-The contestants will be introduced by the Master of Ceremonies, Shane Wilbur and escorted by her parents or custodian(s).
-She will be judged prior to introduction by a panel of 3 judges on a prepared essay, a personal interview and knowledge of the Troy Fair and how agriculture plays an important role in our community.
-Her poise, appearance and professionalism are essential to the crowning of the 2018 Queen.
+Troy Fair will be holding its opening ribbon cutting ceremony on Sunday, July 21, 2019 at 7:00 PM located under the pavillion in the lower meadow.
+Immediately following the opening ceremony, we will be hosting the annual Troy Fair Queen Pageant.
+The contestants will be introduced by the Master of Ceremonies, Shane Wilbur and escorted by their parents or guardian(s).
+They will be judged prior to introduction by a panel of 3 judges on a prepared essay, a personal interview, and knowledge of the Troy Fair and how agriculture plays an important role in our community.
+Their poise, appearance, and professionalism are essential to the crowning of the 2019 Queen.

-Once crowned, she will be a representative of the Troy Fair as well as those chosen 1st and 2nd alternates.
-We are encouraging all contestants to stay throughout the week, being ambassadors of the fair.
+Once crowned, the queen will be a representative of the Troy Fair as well as those chosen as 1st and 2nd alternates.
+We are encouraging all contestants to stay throughout the week, to be ambassadors of the fair.
 Their duties will be abundant.
 Welcoming fair goers, making daily announcements, participating in daily activities, escorting dignitaries through the fair, and helping in the fair office, will be just some of the responsibilities expected of the queen and her court.